Gaia Cauchi: 2013–present: Junior Eurovision Song Contest and breakthrough

+In 2015, she represented Malta at the Russian competition New Wave Junior 2015 and eventually won the final of the contest.
+She became the first artist from outside the Post-Soviet states to win this competition.

 In 2018, Cauchi auditioned for the 15th series of The X-Factor.
 She was placed in the group "Sweet Sense".
 On 13 October 2018, Judge Robbie Williams sent Sweet Sense, including Gaia, home from the Judges' Houses round.

-In 2019, she released her single 'Why Should I?'.
+In 2019, she released a new single "Why Should I?".
 Cauchi has also been nominated for 3 awards at the Malta Music Awards.

+In 2022, for the occasion of the 20th edition of Junior Eurovision Song Contest, she performed as part of the winners interval act in Yerevan.

+In 2024, she represented Malta at the Russian competition New Wave.
+During the contest, she performed "Angels" (originally sang by Chiara), and her two original songs – "11:11" and "Why?".